sshyran/wire-server-deploy-networkless/Resources.md

 Style: APT

 During this step, we install sshpass, so that ansible can use passwords to log in and become root on the kubernetes/ansible nodes.

+#### Optional Steps

+Here, we check out wire-server-deploy-networkless, in order to run the ansible script located there, to copy our ca certificate to all of the nodes.

 ### Kubernetes nodes, during kubespray.